Family of hungry bears raids donut delivery truck in Alaska

 ANCHORAGE, Alaska — It's the time of the year where bears are fattening up for their long winter nap, and some black bears in The Last Frontier must have figured donuts would help accelerate the process.

-"For me, I didn't believe it, I was really astonished," said store manager Candice Sargeant.
+"For me, I didn't believe it, I was really astonished," store manager Candice Sargeant said.
 "There's no way that bears are in the back of the van, you would think.
 Doughnuts and bears and I was like, 'OK, how do we solve this?'"

-"I said, 'He's in the van!' and then the little cub followed and went inside the van and they just started eating the doughnuts," said Shelly Deano.
+"I said, 'He's in the van!' and then the little cub followed and went inside the van and they just started eating the doughnuts," Shelly Deano said.

 Deano took a few pictures of the raid.